alexa-labs/workshop-in-skill-purchasing/lab-2-guide.md

 ### Lab 2 Recap

 Congrats!
 By following these steps you should have accomplished these goals:
-*

-* Update VUI
+* Updated the VUI
-* Add Upsell to Skill Code
-* Add Upsell to Skill Code
+* Added Upsell to Skill Code
-* Add Hint Use to Skill Code
+* Added Buy to Skill Code

-Continue the workshop in [Lab 3](./../5%20-%20Lab$203%20Resources/README.md)
+Continue the workshop in [Lab 3](./lab-3-guide.md)

 Having trouble?
 Not sure you're on the right path?
-Check out [Completed Lab 2](./../4%20-%20Lab%202%20Completed/)
+Check out [Completed Lab 2](./4%20-%20Lab%202%20Completed/)